spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Creating an Azure Cluster

-The following steps need to be performed to provision a new Azure cluster:-
+The following steps need to be performed to provision a new Azure cluster:

 * Provide the basic cluster information like name, description, and tags.
 * Select a cluster profile created for the Azure environment.
 The profile definition will be used as the cluster construction template.